![]() |

 See rotation descriptions: PGY2 | PGY3 | PGY4

-All PM&R rotations at UC Irvine Health School of Medicine are divided into three-month blocks (approx 10-11 weeks).
-There are five blocks per year, which allows for a diversity of patient exposures, co-resident interactions, attending teaching styles and practice types.
+All PM&R rotations at UC Irvine Health School of Medicine are divided into three-month blocks (approximately 10-11 weeks).
+There are five blocks per year with diverse exposure to different patient populations, co-resident interactions, attending teaching styles, and practice types.

 Our didactic sessions are protected educational time that are free from clinical duties and take place every Thursday from 1pm-5pm.
-Currently, these are being held virtually over Zoom video, and residents are able to participate from their clinical sites or homes to promote physical distancing.
+These are being held over Zoom video and in-person for ultrasound, physical exam, EMG and other procedural workshops.
 This has allowed us to maintain our academic lectures and gain exposure to other local/national speakers virtually.

 Call throughout all three years of residency is home call, one week at a time from Thursday evening to the following Thursday morning.
 During a resident's PGY2 year, call is approximately every five weeks.

 During a resident's PGY3 and PGY4 years, call is every 10th week.
-Residents are required to round on their patients on Saturday and Sunday during their on-call week, which is staffed by an attending physician.
+Residents round on their patients on Saturday and Sunday during their on-call week and are staffed by an attending physician.